The Main Campus

 Humanities and Performing Arts Center.
 The Humanities and Performing Arts Center opened in 1990 this building features a 450-seat theater with a hydraulic pit lift, superb acoustics, the latest technology in theatre lighting, and a fully-rigged fly loft.

-HPAC houses the Division of Fine Arts and Communication Studies (communications, theatre), Division of Languages, Literature & Composition, classrooms, a music recital hall, private practice rooms, art studios, the Curtis R. Harley Art gallery, FOCUS gallery and labs for digital design, writing, foreign language, and journalism.
+HPAC houses the Division of Fine Arts and Communication Studies (communications, theatre), Department of Languages, Literature & Composition, classrooms, a music recital hall, private practice rooms, art studios, the Curtis R. Harley Art gallery, FOCUS gallery and labs for digital design, writing, foreign language, and journalism.

 Horace C. Smith Science Building.
 The Horace C. Smith Science Building opened in 1984 and underwent renovations in 2010 and 2021 to increase and improve laboratory spaces.
-The building houses the Division of Natural Sciences and Engineering.
+The building houses the Department of Natural Sciences and Engineering.
 The second floor houses the division office, classrooms, biology, geology, and physics laboratories, and a NMR laboratory.
 The third floor houses classrooms, biology laboratories, faculty offices, and the USC Upstate Herbarium, which houses a research collection of mounted specimens of plants native to the Upstate.
 Chemistry facilities, including teaching and research laboratories, occupy the fourth floor, and there is also a large student computer lab and study area.
 The ground floor of Smith Building features a food court with indoor and outdoor seating.

 Library.
 Constructed 1976, The Library originally opened with holdings totaling about 9,607.
 Today's facility, also designed for classrooms and office space, holds more than 220,000 volumes and boasts a fast-growing collection of important archives.